How Much Does Your Concrete Weigh?

 How much does a yard of concrete weigh?

-One cubic yard of concrete typically weighs one ton, or 2,000 pounds.
+One cubic yard of concrete typically weighs 2 tons, or 4,000 pounds.
 Keep in mind that a cubic yard of broken up concrete will weigh less than a solid slab due to the empty spaces between the pieces.

 How do you calculate the weight of concrete?